Skrubbadubba/HoaryDash/README.md

 >
 > **There are no regards to security yet!**
 >
 > If the project gathers interest I _will_ add security before a v1 release.
-Right now, the go server allows anyone to connect to its websocket, after which it will automatically authenticate with HA and proxy any messages. **Anyone with access to the HoaryDash server has access to everything in HA!
-In practice this means anyone on your LAN can do anything in HA.** However HoaryDash is never exposed to the internet unless you explicitly port forward it on your router or something.
+Right now, the go server allows anyone to connect to its websocket, after which it will automatically authenticate with HA and proxy any messages. **Anyone with access to the HoaryDash server has access to everything in HA!** However HoaryDash is never exposed to the internet unless you explicitly port forward it on your router or something.
 In practice, this simply only means someone in your home could use hoarydash for full access to home assistant.